filippovisconti/docs/_posts/dphpc/2024-01-18-4b-Cache-Coherence.md

 - On `BusRdX(*)` send invalidations to L1
 - Everything else can be handled in L2

-If L1 is write through, L2 could “remember” state of L1 cache line -- May increase traffic though
+If L1 is write through, L2 could "remember" state of L1 cache line -- May increase traffic though

 ## Directory-based cache coherence